jamf/Jamf-Environment-Test/README.md

 This application is designed to run on a macOS device only.

-It doesn't require any Administrator privledges, it will query a collection of urls and display some relevant device information
+It doesn't require any Administrator privileges, it will query a collection of urls and display some relevant device information

 The output report is a html file that will be automatically opened upon completion of the application run